 To explore differences in species distribution and range between the two datasets, we plotted the distribution alignment (how much of the smaller range falls within the larger range, i.e., where on the map) against the area alignment (ratio of smaller range area to larger range area, i.e., how much of the map) for each shared species (Fig. 3A).
 This analysis revealed a general negative linear pattern, suggesting that increasing similarity in range area correlates with decreasing distribution alignment.
 AquaMaps tends to extrapolate species ranges into suitable areas beyond known occurrences, such that each additional unit of range predicted by AquaMaps will fall in different locations than an additional unit of range predicted using IUCN methodology.
 For species with dissimilar range areas, predicted distribution for the smaller range can more easily fall within the generous bounds of the larger range.
 For species with increasingly similar range areas, differences in methodology become more difficult to "hide," and the distribution alignment generally becomes poorer.

 The mean distribution alignment for species included in both datasets was 63%; the mean area alignment was 54.5%.
 By dividing the map-paired species into quadrants based on these means, we highlight categories of relationships that help further explain this general pattern.
-For representative maps from each category, please refer to the supplemental materials (Fig. S1).
+Representative maps from each category are provided in the supplemental materials (Fig. S1).

 The upper right quadrant includes species (n = 527) whose described ranges are above average in both spatial distribution and extent.
 These species tend to be well-studied and include wide-ranging pelagic organisms such as marine mammals, tunas, and billfishes (Fig. 3B).
-This result is not surprising, as species with very large ranges are likely to be more aligned regardless of methodology simply because their ranges span nearly the entire map.
+This result is not surprising, as species with very large ranges are likely to be more aligned, regardless of methodology, simply because their ranges span nearly the entire map.
 We expected to see significant concurrence between maps for IUCN Red List species of concern, assuming that increased attention would lead to improved understanding of species ranges; however, we found no compelling patterns to indicate that this was the case (Fig. S2).

 The area-mismatched ranges contained in the upper left quadrant (n = 709) include many species whose spatial distribution is similar, but where the IUCN range is notably larger, often extending into deeper water.
 For example, corals dominate this quadrant (n = 237; 33.4% of all species in this quadrant), and IUCN range maps tend to extend corals into waters beyond their preferred depths, likely introducing errors of commission (Fig. S3).
 Ocean depth is explicitly included in AquaMaps models, while depth is frequently overlooked as a factor in IUCN range maps.
 Simply clipping IUCN range maps to known depth preferences would resolve many of these mismatches.